 Interestingly, this Scandinavian high chair was designed in 2013 by Peter Opsvik, the same world-famous designer that created the Stokke Tripp Trapp 50 years ago.
 With a simple knob for adjusting the seat footrest without tools, the Nomi ensures an “ergoNOMIcally” correct seating position for all ages and is the most awarded high chair in Europe.

 It looks like something from the future and can be custom-ordered, with nine colors and four oak and walnut “stems” to choose from.
 The streamlined stem is supported by a wide and stable base with wheels for maneuverability and extensions that prevent it from tipping.
 At just 10.8lbs, it’s incredibly lightweight and easy to pull up to a table.
-It’s also very easy to clean with zero nooks and crannies for trapped food.
+It’s also very easy to clean with zero nooks and crannies for crumbs.